Wizcorp/javascript-styleguide/Unity-C#/README.md

 * Semi-colons SHOULD NOT be preceded by a space.

 * Function calls and method calls SHOULD NOT be followed by a space.
-Example: `doSomething(someParameter); // NOT doSomething (someParameter)`
+Example: `DoSomething(string name); // NOT DoSomething (string name)`

 * Logical units within a block SHOULD be separated by one blank line.